DeborahK/Angular-ReactiveForms/README.md

-# Angular2-ReactiveForms
+# Angular Reactive Forms
-Materials for my Pluralsight course: Angular 2: Reactive Forms.
+Materials for my Pluralsight course: Angular Reactive Forms: https://app.pluralsight.com/library/courses/angular-2-reactive-forms.

+Please see the changelog.md for the most recent changes to this repo.